syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

 - Broadcast MAC address: `FF:FF:FF:FF:FF:FF`
   - A frame with this address is delivered to all the hosts in the local network.

+### Hubs

+- Hubs are repeaters that simply forward packets (repeating the electric signals) on all the ports.
+- Do not check any header.
+- Every host receives the same packets.
+- Very rare nowadays and replaced by switches.

 ### Switches

 **Layer 2 Switches** work with MAC addresses.

 - Switches can have multiple interfaces (4 ports for "home switches", 64 ports for "corporate switches")
 - Different packet forwarding speed: 10 Mbps (megabits per second) to 10 Gbps.
 - Corporate networks use to have a multi-switch network to accommodate more hosts.
   - by using switches without VLANs, networks are not segmented.
   - routers do the **`segmentation`** in those cases, since every interface is attached to different subnets.

 ### CAM / Forwarding Table